Ryano2022/ARK-Configs/README.md

 ## How do I download?
 To download everything at once, press the bright green CODE button in the top right, select the local tab and select Download ZIP.
-If you want to download stuff individually, open the folder for the game you want, and press the download button in the top right.
+If you want to download stuff individually, open the file in the folder for the game you want, and press the download button in the top right.

 ![Download](HowToDownload.png)